-If the recommended action is taken at today's meeting, the proposed ordinances would be agendized for second reading and consideration of adoption for the City Council's next regular meeting on November 16, 2022.
-If ultimately adopted by the City Council, the proposed ordinances would take effect on January 1, 2023.
+If the recommended action is taken at today's meeting, the ordinances would take effect and be in full force and operation on January 1, 2023.

-The City Council will be asked to find that this project is exempt from the California Environmental Quality Act ("CEQA") pursuant to sections 15378(b)(4) and 15061(b)(3) of Title 14 of the California Code of Regulations, in that it is consistent with California law, specifically California Code of Regulations, Title 24.
-It can be seen with certainty that this project has no possibility of having a significant effect on the environment.
+The City Council will be asked to find that this project is exempt from the California Environmental Quality Act ("CEQA") pursuant to sections 15378(b)(4) and 15061(b)(3) of Title 14 of the California Code of Regulations, in that it is consistent with California law, specifically California Code of Regulations, Title

+24. It can be seen with certainty that this project has no possibility of having a significant effect on the environment.